9 Best Place to Visit in Doi Mae Salong (2025)

 Wang Put Tan Tea Plantation

-Wang Put Tan Tea Plantation Tea Time
+Wang Put Tan Tea Plantation tea time

 Google Map https://goo.gl/maps/SSQZvc8G3DwNHXfG8